tsunkit/greenlight/README.md

 # greenlight java code assignment
 Section A

-1. Please refer to com.greenlight.assignment.model.animal.Bird;
+1. Please refer to com.greenlight.assignment.model.animal.Bird

 a.
 Please refer to com.greenlight.assignment.Animal.BirdTester

 b.
 By using Singable interface, it's so that we can know which animal is singable You can check their actions using testAnimalDetails method from com.greenlight.assignment.test.AnimalTester